keyboard_arrow_up

 Barrel Beam

-A structural angle that is welded to a beam, which prevents cylinder-shaped objects from rolling off.
+A structural angle welded to a beam that prevents cylindrical objects from rolling off the rack.

 Cantilever

-A horizontally projecting structure that is supported at one end and carries a load along its length.
+A horizontally projecting structure supported at one end that carries a load along its length, commonly used for storing long and bulky items.

 Clear Aisle